 Amaryllis Outdoors in Bedding Plants

 It is easy to grow Amaryllis outdoors in your summer planting beds as well (see photos).
-When danger of the last frost passes, amend the ground soil with an organic amendment to increase drainage and nutritive value of the planting area.
-An organic soil will do such as Kellogg Garden Organics Organic Select Potting Mix formulated with BioCharMax, then plant the Amaryllis directly in your garden bed with half the bulb above ground.
+When the danger of the last frost passes, amend the ground soil with an organic amendment to increase drainage and nutritive value of the planting area.
+Organic soil will do such as Kellogg Garden Organics Organic Select Potting Mix formulated with BioCharMax, then plant the Amaryllis directly in your garden bed with half the bulb above ground.
 A sunny spot is best, but partial shade will do.
-Use an organic fertilizer to stimulate green growth, however, fertilizer is not necessary for the plant to flower.
+Use organic fertilizer to stimulate green growth, however, fertilizer is not necessary for the plant to flower.
 Before the fall frost sets in, dig up the bulbs and place them in a cool, dry spot to over-winter and start the process again.

 Special thanks to Kellogg Garden Organics for providing soil to me this season – the soil worked very well with my herbs, vegetables, and flowers.
 Happy Amaryllis gardening!